Practical tips when divorcing by a life organiser

 When Getting Divorced Keep A Record Of All Your Possessions

 If you’re looking for decluttering and help in the home – contact Suzy Miller

 Divorce is often described as a bereavement.
 Accepting change can be difficult, coming to terms with the loss of a relationship, the home and sentimental possessions can soon fuel our emotions, resulting in aggression, bullying and controlling behaviour.

+If you want to know more see here!
 But no matter how adversarial couples can become over possessions during divorce, at least they do have equal rights to those possessions.
 Up until the late nineteenth century, women were effectively chattels belonging to their husbands.
 On marriage, a woman’s possessions became her husband’s and she could not own property in her own right.